 To add to their confidence in the trial judge’s ruling, the court thought it important to note that the agreement was based on Mr. Hersch’s basic income of $225,000.
 In the years following the divorce, he had earned, at minimum, $330,000 each year, and in some cases, earned $695,000.00.
 Therefore, Mr. Hersch was not placed at a disadvantage, and certainly any argument that the agreement should be modified based on changed circumstances could not be carried.
 It is also worth noting that the appellate court mentioned Mr. Hersch’s consistent attempts at hiding or delaying the true financial picture of his earnings, causing delays, court costs, and overall headaches in this litigation.
 Such behavior is frowned upon by the court, and will not be awarded with innovative interpretations in favor of the party in the wrong.

 It seems clear then, that under New Jersey alimony laws, severance packages shall be included as compensation for purposes of spousal and child support.
-If you have any questions about how much a divorce could cost you, particularly in terms of alimony, get in touch for a free consultation with Peter Van Aulen at the Law Offices of Peter Van Aulen by calling 201-845-7400.
+If you have any questions about how much a divorce could cost you, particularly in terms of alimony, get in touch for a free 30 minute in office consultation with Peter Van Aulen at the Law Offices of Peter Van Aulen by calling 201-845-7400.